StreisandEffect/streisand/README.md

   * On BSD, Linux, or earlier versions of OS X (via pip)

             sudo pip install ansible
-* Install the necessary Python libraries for your chosen cloud provider if you are going to take advantage of Streisand's ability to create new servers using a supported API
+* Install the necessary Python libraries for your chosen cloud provider if you are going to take advantage of Streisand's ability to create new servers using a supported API.
   * Amazon EC2

             sudo pip install boto